Chevy Traverse years to avoid — most common problems

 Most common Chevy Traverse problems

 The Chevy Traverse comes with its fair share of flaws, either technical or non-technical.
 Some of these problems are not so awful, while others could result in catastrophic situations.
-The associated costs of repairs or replacements are enough to make Chevy lose a customer.
-Below are some of the most prevalent problems with the Chevy Traverse.
+The worst issues are by far engine and transmission troubles, so let’s see what these mean for you as a potential buyer.

 Although Chevy tries to update its engines and minimize these issues to the barest minimum, engine troubles remain a thing for many Chevy Traverse models.